← ZHE LI

 Can AI Make Our Supply Chains Fairer?

-The research reveals a fundamental duality: AI can be both a powerful tool for worker protection and a catalyst for new forms of exploitation.
+The research reveals a fundamental duality: 54% of the literature documents AI as a tool for worker protection, while 40% highlights it as a catalyst for new forms of precarity and control.

 🛡️